 The expectation that the successful completion of an academic or training program will lead to further educational opportunities is reasonable: learners have demonstrated their ability to meet expectations and they are justified in demanding recognition.
-To date, the limiting issue is the academic community have not agreed on the expectations of a microcredential.
+To date, the limiting issue is the academic community have not agreed on the expectations of a microcredential, and Prior Learning and Recognition capacities are insufficient on their own to solve the problem of assigning credit.

-Once the academic level of an Ontario Micro-Credential (OMC) is articulated (based on the appropriate learning outcomes, curriculum and assessments), there would be little argument against it being recognised as contributing to a knowledge base that might be included in a larger credential.
+If the academic level of an Ontario Micro-Credential (OMC) is articulated (based on the appropriate learning outcomes, curriculum and assessments), there would be little argument against it being recognised as contributing to a knowledge base that might be included in a larger credential.
 Of course, credit recognition in Ontario is institution and program specific and shall remain that way.
 For this reason, there is already significant work in the realm of pathways and credit transfer in Ontario, specifically by ONCAT.